HumanDynamics/openbadge-hub-py/README.md

 For Raspbian, you can follow the procedure described in stackexchange (http://raspberrypi.stackexchange.com/questions/39254/updating-bluez-5-23-5-36) and install a newer version of BlueZ from the stretch sources

+## How to set the keyboard to a English-US layout
+Go to Localization options, then:

+Locale -> remove en_GB, add en_US.UTF-8, then choose enUS.UTF-8 as default

+Keyboard layout -> choose a generic keyboard -> in the next list you'll see only UK keyboards.
+Go down and choose "other" -> Choose English (US) -> Choose English (US) agian

 ## Notes on how to create an image and copying it on multiple hubs
 Ingeneral, follow the instructions on how to setup a regular hub, except:
 * Do not expand the file system.
 It seems that HypriotOS and Jessie both expand it automatically.
 So in order to turn it off, edit /boot/boot/cmdline.txt and remove the call to init=/usr/lib/raspi-config/init_resize.sh